 How do I register my business in Maine?

-In the State of Maine, business licenses are managed at town/city level.
+In the State of Maine, business licenses are managed at the town/city level.
 To register your business, contact the city office where your business is located for more details.

 - Employee's name.